ABOUT LVIV | JEWISH STONES UA

 A walk among the postwar graves and markers in the Lviv new Jewish cemetery in 2011.
 Source: RJH.

 The second or "new" Jewish cemetery of Lviv opened just days after the closure of the old cemetery in 1855 at a site northwest of the historic city center, GPS 49.85098, 24.00146 at the west end of vul.
 Zolota and near the large Christian cemetery known as "Yanivske".
 This cemetery also expanded at least twice with further land parcel purchases, and the growing wealth of the Jewish community enabled the construction of several religious (preburial) and administrative buildings near the cemetery entrance.
 Like the old cemetery, the new cemetery was also heavily destroyed under the German occupation of World War II: the preburial house was demolished, and thousands of grave markers were toppled, removed, and repurposed as building materials – most of the headstones recovered during the past decade from under streets and in walls in Lviv (discussed further below) likely originated from the new cemetery, as they carry dates from the first decades of the 20th century.
 The new cemetery also contains mass graves, where Jews executed in Lviv during the German occupation were buried.
-After the war, the survivors of Lviv's Jewish community began using the new cemetery again; walking the paths of the cemetery today shows many Soviet-style grave markers and grave fences.
+After the war, the survivors of Lviv's Jewish community began using the new cemetery again; walking the paths of the cemetery today shows many postwar Soviet-style grave markers and grave fences.

 The Jewish cemetery in the Kulparkiv neighborhood, seen ca. 1930.